-- (a) Single audits were performed on an annual basis in accordance with the provisions of this part, including submitting the data collection form and the reporting package to BPA within the timeframe specified in 6.512 Report submission.
-A non-Federal entity that has biennial audits does not qualify as a low-risk auditee. - (b) The auditor's opinion on whether the financial statements were prepared in accordance with GAAP, or a basis of accounting required by state law, and the auditor's in relation to opinion on the schedule of expenditures of financial assistance awards were unmodified. - (c) There were no deficiencies in internal control which were identified as material weaknesses under the requirements of GAGAS.
+(a) Single audits were performed on an annual basis in accordance with the provisions of this part, including submitting the data collection form and the reporting package to BPA within the timeframe specified in 6.512 Report submission.
+A non-Federal entity that has biennial audits does not qualify as a low-risk auditee.

-- (d) The auditor did not report a substantial doubt about the auditee's ability to continue as a going concern. - (e) None of the BPA programs had audit findings from any of the following in either of the preceding two audit periods in which they were classified as major programs: - Internal control deficiencies that were identified as material weaknesses in the auditor's report on internal control for major programs as required under 6.515 Audit reporting, paragraph (c); - (2) A modified opinion on a major program in the auditor's report on major programs as required under 6.515 Audit reporting, paragraph (c); or - (3) Known or likely questioned costs that exceeded five percent of the total financial assistance awards expended for a major program during the audit period.
+- (b) The auditor's opinion on whether the financial statements were prepared in accordance with GAAP, or a basis of accounting required by state law, and the auditor's in relation to opinion on the schedule of expenditures of financial assistance awards were unmodified. - (c) There were no deficiencies in internal control which were identified as material weaknesses under the requirements of GAGAS. - (d) The auditor did not report a substantial doubt about the auditee's ability to continue as a going concern. - (e) None of the BPA programs had audit findings from any of the following in either of the preceding two audit periods in which they were classified as major programs: - (1) Internal control deficiencies that were identified as material weaknesses in the auditor's report on internal control for major programs as required under 6.515 Audit reporting, paragraph (c); - (2) A modified opinion on a major program in the auditor's report on major programs as required under 6.515 Audit reporting, paragraph (c); or - (3) Known or likely questioned costs that exceeded five percent of the total financial assistance awards expended for a major program during the audit period.

-MANAGEMENT DECISIONS

-6.521 Management decision
+MANAGEMENT DECISIONS 6.521 Management decision

 - (a) General.
 The management decision must clearly state whether or not the audit finding is sustained, the reasons for the decision, and the expected auditee action to repay disallowed costs, make financial adjustments, or take other action.
 If the auditee has not completed corrective action, a timetable for follow-up should be given.
 Prior to issuing the management decision, BPA or the pass-through entity may request additional information or documentation from the auditee, including a request for auditor assurance related to the documentation, as a way of mitigating disallowed costs.
 The management decision should describe any appeal process available to the auditee.
-While not required, BPA or the passthrough entity may also issue a management decision on findings relating to the financial statements which are required to be reported in accordance with GAGAS. - (b) BPA.
-As provided in 6.513 Responsibilities, paragraph (a)(7), the cognizant agency for audit must be responsible for coordinating a management decision for audit findings that affect the programs of more than one Federal agency.
-As provided in 6.513 Responsibilities, paragraph (c)(3), BPA is responsible for issuing a management decision for findings that relate to financial assistance awards it makes to non-Federal entities. - (c) Pass-through entity.
-As provided in 4.331 Requirements for the pass-through entities, paragraph (d), the pass-through entity must be responsible for issuing a management decision for audit findings that relate to financial assistance awards it makes to subrecipients. - (d) Time requirements.
+While not required, BPA or the pass-through entity may also issue a management decision on findings relating to the financial statements which are required to be reported in accordance with GAGAS. - (b) Pass-through entity.
+As provided in 4.331 Requirements for the pass-through entities, paragraph (d), the pass-through entity must be responsible for issuing a management decision for audit findings that relate to financial assistance awards it makes to subrecipients. - (c) Time requirements.
 BPA or the pass-through entity responsible for issuing a management decision must do so within six months of acceptance of the audit report by BPA.
-The auditee must initiate and proceed with corrective action as rapidly as possible and corrective action should begin no later than upon receipt of the audit report. - (e) Reference numbers.
+The auditee must initiate and proceed with corrective action as rapidly as possible and corrective action should begin no later than upon receipt of the audit report. - (d) Reference numbers.
 Management decisions must include the reference numbers the auditor assigned to each audit finding in accordance with 6.516 Audit findings paragraph (c).

-Part 7- Clauses
+Part 7 - Clauses

-UNIT 1 - GENERAL CLAUSES

-CLAUSE 1 REGULATIONS APPLICABLE TO BPA FINANCIAL ASSISTANCE (JUL 2017)
+UNIT 1 - GENERAL CLAUSES CLAUSE 1 REGULATIONS APPLICABLE TO BPA FINANCIAL ASSISTANCE (JUL 2017)

 The Bonneville Power Administration's financial assistance function is managed and executed solely in accordance with the Bonneville Financial Assistance Instructions (BFAI).
-The BFAI is available on the Internet at http://www.bpa.gov/Doing%20Business/finassist/Pages/default.aspx.
+The BFAI is available on the Internet at www.bpa.gov/goto/BFAI.